14 You should use SSL/HTTPS

 Before we exit and test it out, let’s do one more thing.
 As mentioned when we configured NGINX the first time, RStudio Server does a bunch of proxying traffic back to itself, so it needs to know that it’s on HTTPS.

-You can let RStudio Server know that it’s on HTTPS by adding a header to all traffic letting RStudio Server know the protocol is HTTPS.
-You can add this line to your nginx.conf:
+You can add a header to all traffic letting RStudio Server know the protocol is HTTPS by adding this line to your nginx.conf:

 /etc/nginx/nginx.conf